cosmos/ibc/spec/ics-002-client-semantics/README.md

 client could be created to track headers and many read-only clients with different finality thresholds (confirmation depths after which state roots are considered final) could use that same state.

+Another problem to consider is that of third-party introduction.
+Alice, a module on a machine, wants to introduce Bob, a second module on a second machine who Alice knows (and who knows Alice), to Carol, a third module on a third machine, who Alice knows but Bob does not.
+Alice must utilise an existing channel to Bob to communicate the canonically-serializable validity predicate for Carol, with which Bob can then open a connection & channel so that Bob and Carol can talk directly.
+If necessary, Alice may also communicate to Carol the validity predicate for Bob, prior to Bob's connection attempt, so that Carol knows to accept the incoming request.

 ### Definitions

 * `get`, `set`, `Key`, and `Identifier` are as defined in [ICS 24](../ics-024-host-requirements).